rcrews/docs-website/runtime/7.0.0/howto-security.md

     description: >-
       Apache Ranger provides fine-grained access control for CDP services.

+  - title: Configuring Apache Ranger Authentication with UNIX, LDAP, or AD
+    url: security-ranger-authentication-unix-ldap-ad/index.html
+    description: >-
+      You can configure Apache Ranger authentication using UNIX, LDAP, or AD.
 ---
 Cloudera Data Platform security components enable you to control access to CDP services, and also provide access auditing and reporting.